Brai99chavez/OnlyNotes/README.md

 - the "setUp.sh" file, clone the repository, install the dependencies from the package.json and prepare .env (environment file) to the backend , entering the required information
-- You Need install Posgres 14.5 and create a DB with pgAdmin4 (It's what I do), the rest is done by the ORM (sequelize) when starting the back
+- You Need install Postgres 14.5 and create a DB with pgAdmin4 (It's what I do), the rest is done by the ORM (sequelize) when starting the back
 - DEPLOY: https://only-notes.vercel.app

+## How to setUp

+1) install postgres 14.5
+2) create a db with pgAdmin4
+3) install node v16.15.0 or higher
+4) clone the repository with Git
+5) make a npm install in the folder "back" and the folder "front"
+6) create .env in the folder "back" ( VARS: DB_USER=postgres DB_PASSWORD={ you pass in postgres} DB_HOST=localhost DB_NAME= {the one you created}  )
+7) run back with npm start and run front with npm start separately

+or

+- run the file setUp.sh

 ### Tools